sandmman/swift-enterprise-demo/README.md

 [2017-03-13T11:28:50.704-05:00] [INFO] [HTTPServer.swift:88 listen(on:)] Listening on port 8080
 ```

-You can then use your browser of choice and point to `http://localhost:8080/` for accessing the main page of the application:
+After you have started the application, you can use your browser of choice and point to `http://localhost:8080/` for accessing the main page of the app:

 <p align="center"><img src="imgs/demo-app-main-page.png" alt="demo app main page" /></p>